BrendanBondurant/knowledge-base/the-good-thing/ep06/ep06-17-faang-intro-walmart-onboarding-feedback-wrapup.md

   - Jens
   - Stefan
 topics:
-  - FAANG intro
+  - FAANG Intro
   - Walmart
   - Onboarding
-  - Customer feedback
+  - Customer Feedback
-  - Episode wrap-up
+  - Episode Wrap-up
-  - Startup journey
-  - Product success
 summary: |
   Jens and Stefan discuss their introduction to FAANG companies, the Walmart experience, onboarding, customer feedback, and wrap up the episode with reflections on their startup journey and product success.
 tags: